monora/tom/_sources/domainmodel.rst.txt

 ~~~~~~~~~~

 For each day in day in `RouteSection.calendar` a section run is created.
 All `SectionRuns` of a
-section differ only in the value of :meth:`~tom.tom.SectionRun.departure_at_origin`, which is the
+section differ only in the value of :meth:`~tom.tom.SectionRun.departure_time`, which is the only
-only information stored in the SectionRun.
-All other values shown can be computed from this an the
+information stored in a SectionRun.
+All other values shown can be computed from this timestamp and
-section the run belongs to.
+the attributes of the section the run belongs to.

 TrainRun
 ~~~~~~~~

-Whereas the section runs can easily computed from information in its RouteSection (mainly calendar and departure time at section origin), the train runs must be computed from all possible SectionRun sequences that fit together.
+Whereas the section runs can easily computed from information in its RouteSection (mainly calendar and departure time at section station of departure), the train runs must be computed from all possible SectionRun sequences that fit together.

 We use a graph algorithm to compute all train runs.
 The graph used is best described by the examples shown below.
 The central methods are: